MooersLab/ofat4xtals/README.md

 <p align="center"><img src="./images/UserEdits.png" alt="HTML5 Icon" style="width:400px;"></p>

-These spreadsheets ease applying OFATs in laboratory experiments.
+The spreadsheet makes it easy to apply OFATs in laboratory experiments.
 These spreadsheets could also be adapted to other laboratory and field experiments.
 If you need a design with a run configuration different from a 4 x 6 array, please post an issue.